AliceLR/megazeux/scripts/buildscripts/README.md

 - `5_Caverns.bat` (runs `mzx-caverns.sh`): adds Caverns of Zeux to any applicable archives in `TARGET/zips/`.
 (FIXME this may be merged into `mzx-build.sh`).

+NOTE: the batch scripts only work if the entire buildscript system is copied to the root MSYS2 directory.
+To run the scripts from a different directory, use the shell scripts directly.

 These scripts can optionally use an existing MZX repository if run from the base dir, but they should be copied to a separate place first (to prevent them from being deleted when the current git branch/tag changes).
 The build script WILL